BlakeGould/mobile-portfolio/README.md

 - Decrease number of pizzas to load
 - Async JS load
 - Increase computational efficiency of the for loop
+  - Move calculated variables outside the for loop

 Project provided to Udacity:
 ## Website Performance Optimization portfolio project